stevenaleach/PDFto4BC/README.md

 * **scan**: start stop plus height width
 * **convert**: no_crop exclude left right top bottom text height width

-An additional command, display, is provided to see how a page will look with given cropping options - useful along with scan to find optimal values and which pages not to scale and to exclude from the scan.
+An additional command, **display**, is provided to see how a page (or list of pages) will look with given cropping/rescaling options - useful along with scan to find optimal values and which pages not to scale and to exclude from the scan.

 Height and width may be specified on the command line, if not provided the hard-coded default values will be used (HEIGHT, WIDTH) which you will want to change to match the resolution of your target screen.